 3. The front door

-First impressions count and the front door of your home can say a lot about the rest of the house to first-time viewers.
-If you cannot afford to replace the door, make sure it looks new by giving it a power wash or fresh coat of paint.
+First impressions count.
+Your front door says a lot about the rest of the house to viewers.
+If you cannot afford to replace the door, make sure it looks new by giving it a power wash or a fresh coat of paint.
 Even a new doorknob, house number or name plaque can help.
-Try to make your front door look smarter than your neighbours’ to help your property stand out.
+Make your front door look smarter than your neighbours to help your property stand out.

 4. Declutter

 Never underestimate a tidy, clean room and pay special attention to high-impact rooms such as the kitchen and bathroom.
-You should also consider whether there’s too much furniture in each room as it can make the property feel smaller.
+Consider whether there’s too much furniture in each room ,as it can make the property feel smaller.

 5. Heating and lighting

-If you're not at home, preset the heating to come on ahead of a scheduled viewing.
+Preset the heating to come on ahead of a scheduled viewing.
 Potential buyers will want to know that your central heating works well and feel comfortable in your home if it's cold outside.
-Good lighting will also be essential on a drab day so having lamps on in dark corners will help.
-It's better for the viewing to take place in daylight but if a potential buyer is coming after dark then turn any outside lights on.
+Good lighting is essential on a drab day, so having lamps on in dark corners helps.
+It's better for the viewing to take place in daylight, but turn any outside lights on if the potential buyer is coming once it's dark.

 6. Garden appeal

 If you have a front garden, spend a little time sprucing it up.
-A few plant pots and a clear pathway can make the front of your house more appealing helping with the first impressions.
+A few plant pots and a clear pathway can make the front of your house more appealing.

-Out the back a well-designed garden can add a great deal of value, it should feel like an extra space for entertaining or relaxing, rather than an expanse of grass.
-It's essential to trim borders, clear pathways and cut back any overgrown trees or bushes, particularly if they block direct sunlight into the property.
+Out the back, a well-designed garden can add value.
+It should feel like an extra space for entertaining or relaxing rather than an expanse of grass.
+It's essential to trim borders, clear pathways, and cut back any overgrown trees or bushes, especially if they block direct sunlight into the property.

-An area of decking creates a sense of bigger usable living space and three per cent of homes sold in 2019 were even found to have a summerhouse in the garden, giving owners more space to relax and entertain in the brighter weather.
+An area of decking creates a sense of bigger usable living space.
+Three per cent of homes sold in 2019 were even found to have a summerhouse in the garden, giving owners more space to relax and entertain in the brighter weather.

 7. Create a driveway / off-road parking

-In some areas of the country, the ability to park close to your front door comes at a huge premium and therefore, if you have the room to add off-street parking, you are sure to increase value.
+In some areas of the country, the ability to park close to your front door comes at a massive premium.
+If you have the room to add off-street parking, you will surely increase your property's value.

 8. Look smart and be energy efficient